 Stay on the line with Protective Services until emergency personnel arrive or you are released by the Communications Officer.
 When calling Protective Services state the following:

 - The exact location, including building, floor, room number, etc.

 - Brief description of the patient (sex, age, known medical conditions)

 - Whether medically qualified personnel (RN or MD) are present and attending

 - Whether 911 has already been called

-The Protective Services Communications Officer is prepared to initiate the appropriate emergency response.
-Personnel from Protective Services will be dispatched to every report of illness or injury on campus.
+Protective Services Communications Officers are prepared to initiate appropriate emergency responses.
+Officers will be dispatched to all reports of illness or injury on campus.
 Response Officer – EMTs are on-duty Monday through Friday, during normal business hours.
-A rapid response is facilitated since the Protective Services Officer is already on campus and is equipped with radio communications.
-He/she is also familiar with campus buildings and locations.
-Protective Services’ Mobile Units carry equipment and supplies that may be needed to handle many situations of this type, including first-aid kits.
-Portable defibrillators and Narcan have been added for use by Response Officer – EMTs, who are trained in their use.
+Protective Services’ mobile units carry equipment and supplies that may be needed to address many situations of this type, including first-aid kits, portable defibrillators, and NARCAN.

 If an employee needs medical care for a traumatic or life-threatening injury, the Charles F. Knight Emergency and Trauma Center at Barnes-Jewish Hospital is the authorized treatment facility.